simonstanley/career-breaking/_posts/2023-04-17-South_to_North.md

 ---
 I woke up in London alone.
 My good friend and gracious host Pinky had left for work leaving me with an empty flat.
 The night before we'd made our way to the pub for some farewell drinks but ramped this up with a pub quiz.
 In a dangerous turn of events, we won.
 The prize resembled that of a fair ground raffle where by we were granted first choice from a table of booze.
 I opted for a mighty fine looking Rioja.
 I had no intention on weighing my luggage down further with it so we headed back to his flat and saw it off into the early hours.

-I opened my eyes tentatively next morning, waiting for the inevitable throb to kick in and it's good friend regret to follow up close behind.
+I opened my eyes tentatively next morning, waiting for the inevitable throb to kick in and its good friend regret to follow up close behind.
 But nothing.
 In fact I felt pretty good.
 The hangover Gods had spared me their rath on the best day possible and so I offered up my thanks and praise with a pint of "make sure" water.

 With my bike loaded up like a pack horse, I made the swift cycle down to Kings Cross station and caught the 10:30 train to Edinburgh.
 It seems I didn't escape entirely unpunished for the evening's shenanigans as I spent most of the four and a half hour journey asleep.
 Crossing the Scottish border with forty minutes to arrival, I awoke.
 There is a special kind of grog one feels after travel sleep.
 The seated position that leaves the head swinging around under its own weight somehow hinders a restful slumber, and so, wiping sleep from my eyes, I stared out at the passing coastline and tried not to think about the looming thirty mile cycle.